Lytham St Annes: Golf

 The Royal Lytham & St Annes Golf Club was founded in March 1886 and moved to its present site in 1926.
 Many world tournaments have been, and are, played there, including the Ryder Cup, the Open Championship and the Dunlop Masters.

 Lytham Green Drive Golf Club was founded in 1913 and has hosted qualifying matches for Open Championship.
 The clubhouse is on Ballam Road.

 There are two other golf clubs in the area, which have all hosted qualifying for The Open Championship.
 They are Fairhaven Golf Club and perhaps the most well known, St Annes Old Links Golf Club, which has also hosted many other top events in the golfing calendar.
 The Old Links course runs northwards from Highbury Road on the landward side of the railway line.

 Rugby

 Fylde Rugby Club competes in National League 1 and play at the Woodlands Memorial Ground; this is shared with Blackpool Rugby League Club, which competes in National League Two.
 Amongst their notable former players are two British and Irish Lions, Brian Ashton and Bill Beaumont.

 Football

 The headquarters of the English Football League were in the former Sandown Hotel, in Clifton Drive in St Annes, between 1959 and 2017.

 Cricket and hockey

 St Annes Cricket Club are based at Vernon Road.
 England and Lancashire cricketer Andrew Flintoff played for St Annes, starting as a 12-year-old in 1989.

 Lytham Cricket and Sports Club is based in Church Road; it is the home of Lytham St Annes Hockey Club.

+Cycling

+The second stage of the Tour of Britain Women's cycle race passed through Lytham in 2026.